OccupyMars2025/OccupyMars2025/README.md

 ### *The harder the task, the smaller the first step should be.*
 ### *suffer the pain of discipline or suffer the pain of regret*

-### *We must all suffer from one of two pains: the pain of discipline or the pain of regret.
-The difference is discipline weighs ounces while regret weighs tons.*
+### *Pain is inevitable.
+You either suffer the pain of discipline or the pain of regret.
+The difference is the pain of discipline is temporary while that of regret is permanent.*

 ### *A wild boar barged into the vegetable garden, eager to take a bite out of everything it saw.*